 In this context, the achievement of Universal Social Protection has become part of a broader social trend, in line with the 2030 Agenda for Sustainable Development, specially the target 1.3 ‘Implement nationally appropriate social protection systems and measures for all, including floors, and by 2030 achieve substantial coverage of the poor and the vulnerable’ of SDG 1, 'End poverty in all its forms everywhere'.
 Under the co-leadership of the World Bank and the International Labour Organisation, the USP2030 organised the conference ‘Together to Achieve Universal Social Protection by 2030’, in collaboration with the OECD Development Centre as part of the EU-SPS initiative.
 The conference was held in February 2019, to discuss how countries can accelerate progress towards achieving universal social protection.

-Following up on the conference, this webinar will contextualize macro challenges on the expansion of social protection coverage, focusing on global challenges and opportunities considering the SDGs' context.
-It will explore the concept of Universal Social Protection and discuss technical and institutional aspects.
-This webinar will introduce the USP2030 Webinar Series and set the scene for the next webinar of the series, which will dive into country cases to analyze progress on Universal Social Protection.
+Following up on the conference, this webinar contextualized macro challenges on the expansion of social protection coverage, focusing on global challenges and opportunities considering the SDGs' context.
+The concept of Universal Social Protection has been explored, and technical and institutional aspects were discussed.
+This webinar introduced the USP2030 Webinar Series and has set the scene for the next webinar of the series, which will dive into country cases to analyze progress on Universal Social Protection.

 Anush Bezhanyan, Sector Manager, Social Protection, World Bank Group

 Valérie Schmitt, Deputy Director, Social Protection Department, ILO Geneva